astropy/astropy/docs/development/index.rst

-Now that you have created your development environment and gotten familiar with the process, you should now read through the detailed tutorial below to see a real-life example with a simple bug fix.
+Now that you have created your development environment and gotten familiar with the process, you should now read through the detailed tutorial below to see a real-life example of a simple bug fix.
 This includes more explanation of the steps and good advice for making a code change.

 .. toctree::